KartashevaAnna/yamdb_final/README.md

 - Go back to yamdb_final folder, reconnect to the server
 - Run sudo docker cp redoc.yaml CONTAINER_ID:/app/static
 - RUN sudo docker exec -it CONTAINER_ID /bin/bash and check whether the file is there (ls, cd static, ls)
+- In web browser, go to your-public-ip/admin and your-public-ip/redoc/ to check that the project is available.

 ### Re-deploy on the existing server
 - Re-run jobs in Github Actions or push a new version of the code